Healthy Casserole Recipe: Lighter Stuffed Pasta Shells

 Cottage cheese has a rich flavor and creamy texture that makes it a surprisingly good stand-in for ricotta.
 We drain the extra liquid to give us a more compact filling and add a handful of mozzarella cheese for…well…cheese!
 The parmesan sprinkled on top also gives a burst of cheesy flavor in every bite.

-32-ounce can crushed tomatoes, tomato sauce, or your favorite jarred tomato sauce
+(32-ounce) can crushed tomatoes, homemade tomato sauce, or your favorite jarred tomato sauce

 Pre-heat the oven to 375°.